We currently have vacancies across the Trust for Staff Nurses and welcome candidates looking for flexible or part time opportunities.

-Please note that if you are a newly qualified staff nurse please take your time completing your application form, paying particular attention to the values questions, if successfully shortlisted you will be offered a permanent contract in your area of choice without a formal face to face assessment.
+If you are a newly qualified staff nurse please take your time completing your application form, paying particular attention to the values questions.
+If you are successfully shortlisted you will be offered a permanent contract in your area of choice without a formal face to face assessment.

 We are seeking enthusiastic registered nurses to join our Trust, choosing a career at Barnsley Hospital NHS Foundation Trust means joining: